nataliecardot/sortable-list/README.md

 # Sortable List

-Vanilla JS scrambled list that can be sorted with drag and drop
+Vanilla JS scrambled list that can be sorted with drag and drop, using the [HTML Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).

 ## Project Specifications